 Tripping is not permitted in ice hockey.
 This includes the action of placing your hand, elbow, leg, knee, foot, or stick in front of an opposing player so that they may fall or lose their balance as a result.
 Penalties will likely be called for intentional tripping, but the referee is given the opportunity to make a judgment call on what appears to be accidental tripping.
 More often than not, accidental tripping will not be penalized.

 Is it considered tripping if you hit the puck first?

 Tripping occurs when a player places any part of their body or stick in front of an opposing player to make them fall or lose their balance.
 If a trip takes place as a result of a successful defensive play on the puck, there may not be penalization.
 Specifically, if a player makes contact with the puck first and then subsequently trips an opposing player as a result of their contact, the player likely will not receive a penalty.

 What is a leg check in hockey?

 Leg checking occurs when a player extends their leg in front of or behind an opposing player with the intention of making that player trip or lose balance.
 This is considered to be a separate action from clipping, tripping, and slew footing, but is penalized the same.
 Minor penalties are typically enforced, but major or game misconduct penalties can be given depending on the severity of the incident.

 What is the penalty for tripping in hockey?

 Tripping is often ruled as a minor penalty.
-This means that a player would be required to sit in the penalty box for a full 2 minutes before being allowed to return to the ice.
-If the penalty is severe, the player will receive a major infraction and go to the penalty box for 5 minutes.
+This means that a player is required to sit in the penalty box for two minutes before being allowed to return to the ice.
+If the penalty is severe, the player may receive a major penalty and go to the penalty box for five minutes.
 Sometimes tripping is accidental, in which case no penalty would be given to the player.